ownwaifu/waifuc-sorting-script/README.md

-# Anime Video Extractor
+# Media Character Extractor

-This repository contains a script to extract and process frames from anime videos.
+This repository contains a script to extract and process frames from various media types, including anime, cartoons, game walkthroughs, and movies.
 The script uses the `waifuc` library to filter and export images based on various criteria such as person detection, face count, and image size.

 ## Features